If you remember nothing else:

 The 6-chain framework

-This framework comes from the AI courses I teach at WashU and OneDay.
+This framework comes from the AI courses I teach at WashU and taught at OneDay.
 I have not seen it published anywhere else, and it produces consistently better results than the “paste a giant prompt” approach.

 Chain 1: Discovery interview.
 Instead of trying to describe your own voice, let AI interview you.
 Ask Claude to ask you questions one at a time about how you communicate.
 What words do you use?
 What would you never say?
 How casual are you?
 What is your business context?
-The critical insight from Every.to: “the most distinctive markers of a writer’s style tend to be subconscious.”
+The core point from Every.to: “the most distinctive markers of a writer’s style tend to be subconscious.”
 An interview surfaces patterns you would never articulate on your own.

 Chain 2: Sample analysis.
 Provide 2-3 pieces of YOUR actual writing.
 Not your best writing.
 Your typical writing.
-AI analyses sentence length, rhythm, openings, closings, vocabulary patterns, and distinctive quirks.
+AI analyzes sentence length, rhythm, openings, closings, vocabulary patterns, and distinctive quirks.
 One of my students discovered that when Claude compared her personal 2014 essay to a 2025 AI-assisted blog post, Claude identified the original as her real voice immediately.
 The newer, “better” version read like every other blog on the internet.

 Chain 3: Draft profile.
 Under 400 words.
 This constraint is the feature.
 If you can’t capture your voice in 400 words, you are describing style, not voice.
 Focus on who you are, your core characteristics, your sentence patterns, and the paragraph structures you default to.

 Chain 4: Anti-AI rules.
 This is the most important section.
 Your personal blacklist.
 Words AI should never use in your voice: delve, navigate, landscape, robust, comprehensive, leverage, facilitate.
 Patterns to avoid: uniform sentence lengths, the “not X, but Y” construction AI overuses, fake enthusiasm, press release tone, generic transitions like “moreover” and “furthermore.”
 Be specific.
 List actual phrases.
+On this site that blacklist is not advice I hope to follow.
+A pre-commit script greps every post in the blog and fails the build if any AI-tell word family climbs back above its allowed floor, so a banned word literally cannot ship.

 Chain 6: Format-specific versions.
 Email, social posts, and long-form content need different adaptations.
 Keep each under 75 words.
 For email: short, open with the recipient’s name, one topic per message, put the ask in the first two sentences.
 For social: even more casual, okay to start mid-thought, end with something specific rather than a call-to-action.
 For long-form: paragraphs under four sentences, use subheadings, tell stories.